laacz/aoc-2022/readme.md

 ## Day 5

 Straightforward, until I got to the second part.
 In certain cases Go modifies target slice, instead of copying.
 So I had to resort to moving crates one-by one.

+## Day 6

+Shortest solution to date.
+Guessed the second part's task, so both parts use the same implementation.